Angelos-Karakoulias/Discovering-Events-in-Time-Evolving-Social-Networks/README.md

 ## File Structure & running
 Contains 3 Python 3.x version files: *basic.py*, *method.py*, *final_results.py*.
 It will also be necessary to have Tensorly, Numpy, Pandas.
-- Output events.csv, nodes.csv, final_evaluation.csv.
+- Output events.csv, nodes.csv, final_results.csv.

 From *basic.py* and for every window W of length L we call the *method.py*, sending the values:
 - Factors, which is the number of factors R in tensor decomposition.